rrcobb/winner-take-all-tutorial/README.md

 (though for now, just one) that will represent the state of the game.

 ```
-const reducer = combineReducers({card: cardReducer})
+const reducer = combineReducers({score: scoreReducer})
 const store = createStore(reducer)
 ```

-We now have a `store` that will respond to our defined actions and maintain a `card` state that updates along with those actions.
+We now have a `store` that will respond to our defined actions and maintain a `score` state that updates along with those actions.

 The next step is to wrap our application in a `Provider` which will make the store available to components (once we use the `connect` function to hook them into the store).